 Learning about different bedding types can be pretty complicated at first.
 Between thread counts, material types, and weave patterns, there’s bound to be a lot of confusion.

 So what are percale sheets exactly?

-> Contrary to popular belief, percale refers to a weave type, not a specific textile.
+Contrary to popular belief, percale refers to a weave type, closely woven, not a specific textile.
 Technically, any woven fabric can be made into percale.
 However, long-staple cotton is by far the most popular material of choice.

-> Percale fabric consists of cotton fibers or another type of thread, woven in a grid-like pattern following a one-yarn-over, one-yarn-under structure.
+Percale fabric consists of cotton fibers or another type of thread, woven in a grid-like pattern following a one-yarn-over, one-yarn-under structure.
 This tight weave makes percale durable, breathable, and crisp to the touch.